Microsoft and HIPAA and the HITECH Act

-HIPAA and the HITECH Act
+HIPAA and the HITECH Act overview

 The Health Insurance Portability and Accountability Act (HIPAA) is a US healthcare law that establishes requirements for the use, disclosure, and safeguarding of individually identifiable health information.
 It applies to covered entities—doctors’ offices, hospitals, health insurers, and other healthcare companies—with access to patients’ protected health information (PHI), as well as to business associates, such as cloud service and IT providers, that process PHI on their behalf.
 (Most covered entities do not carry out functions such as claims or data processing on their own; they rely on business associates to do so.)